emacs-mirror/emacs/mps/manual/source/reference/index.rst

     ``label`` is a NUL-terminated string way.
 Its length should not exceed 256 characters, including the terminating NUL.

-    Returns a telemtry label: a unique identifier that may be used to represent the string in future.
+    Returns a telemetry label: a unique identifier that may be used to represent the string in future.

     The intention of this function is to provide an identifier that